markclare1992/markclare1992.github.io/_posts/2020-08-27-home-advantage.md

 ## Graphs

 ### Difference to home season points.
+You can see that all teams would earn significantly less points at home over the course of the season if all games were played behind closed doors.

 <figure class='centre'>
   <a href="/assets/images/home_points.png"><img src="/assets/images/home_points.png"></a>
 </figure>

 ### Difference to total season points.
+You can see that the majority of teams would earn less points in total over the course of the season, a few of the "worse" teams would earn marginally more points due to the increase in numbers of draws.

 <figure class='centre'>
   <a href="/assets/images/total_points.png"><img src="/assets/images/total_points.png"></a>
 </figure>